 At some point in your life, you may have a lump or change in your breast or an abnormal finding on a mammogram.
-To make sure it is not cancer, you will have follow-up tests.
+To make sure it’s not breast cancer, you will have follow-up tests.

 Learn more about follow-up after an abnormal mammogram or clinical breast exam.

 Although a biopsy can be scary, most breast biopsies in the U.S. don’t show cancer .

 Still, a biopsy is needed to know whether or not something is cancer.

 If breast cancer is found, it can be treated.
 With standard treatment, most people with breast cancers found early have a good prognosis (high chance of survival).

 There are 2 main types of biopsies:

 A core needle biopsy (a type of needle biopsy) is the standard method used to diagnose breast cancer.
 In some cases, a surgical biopsy may be needed.

 Learn more about each type of biopsy in Figure 4.1.

 Figure 4.1:Risks and Benefits of Needle Biopsy versus Surgical Biopsy